Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Only work when --program is RNAplex or both.
 Distance between target 3' ends of two consecutive duplexes for RNAplex.
 Default is 20.
-      --top TOP, -t TOP     The output file only include top ones(default is 20).
+      --top TOP, -t TOP     The output file only include top ones.
+Default is 20.
       --process_rnaplex PROCESS_RNAPLEX, -pp PROCESS_RNAPLEX
-                            How many parallel processes for running RNAplex prediction.
+                            The amount of parallel processes for running RNAplex prediction.
+Default is 5.
       --process_rnaup PROCESS_RNAUP, -pu PROCESS_RNAUP
-                            How many parallel processes for running RNAup prediction.
+                            The amount of parallel processes for running RNAup prediction.
+Default is 20.
       --continue_rnaup, -cr
                             RNAup will take a long time for running if you want to compute a lot of sRNA.
 If the process crush, you can turn it on.
 This flag will continue running RNAup based on your previous running.
+Default is False.
       --potential_target_start POTENTIAL_TARGET_START, -ps POTENTIAL_TARGET_START
                             How many upstream nucleotides of the start point of CDS you want to extracts as potential target.
 Default